 3) Determine the Root Cause of Your Anxiety

-This process is usually achieved through talk therapy, or psychotherapy, provided by mental health professionals.
-Talk therapy is a type of therapy that focuses on helping you understand and manage your emotions.
+The process of uncovering the cause of anxiety is usually achieved through talk therapy or psychotherapy.
+Talk therapy is a type of mental health treatment that focuses on helping you understand and manage your emotions in a healthy way.
 To get to the root (or roots) of your issue, you and a therapist or other mental health provider may talk about things like:

 4) Develop a Treatment Plan That Works for You